Hrabal/TemPy/README.md

 ```

 #### OOT - Object Oriented Templating
 TemPy is designed to provide Object Oriented Templating.
-You can subclass TemPy classes and add custom html tree structures to use as blocks.
+You can subclass TemPy classes and add custom HTML tree structures to use as blocks.

 ```python
 from tempy.widgets import TempyPage